 Saudi Arabia produces more than 100 varieties of dates.
 This festival gives expats a taste of the famous varieties like Ajwah, Amber, Nabt Tat Ali, Nabut Sultan and Suqri dates.

 Held every year in July, this festival is a shopaholic's dream.
 Goods like garments, accessories, electronics, traditional jewellery and shisha are all available at the appointed souqs.

 The annual Riyadh Motor Show is the region's oldest and most important car show.
 It attracts large crowds who are eager to get up close to the latest luxury products, and draws buyers who are interested in the latest models from the motoring world's top names.
 Expats can also spend time in the impressive Hall for Luxury Cars.

 The Reem International Circuit is a motorsports venue near Riyadh.
 Situated in the desert, it has a go-karting track, drag strip and an area for off-roading.
 The circuit holds international car and motorcycle races, attracting thousands of visitors each year.

 Eid Al-Fitr and Eid Al-Adha Festivals

-The two annual Eid feasts are the biggest Muslim festivals and are celebrated with great ceremony is Riyadh.
-Eid Al-Fitr comes right after the holy month of Ramadan and Eid Al-Adha takes place after the Hajj pilgrimage.
-There are massive celebrations all over the city at malls, embassies and in the streets, and residents get into the spirit by decorating their homes and preparing sumptuous meals for family and friends.
+The two annual Eid feasts are the biggest Muslim festivals and are celebrated with great ceremony in Riyadh.
+Eid Al-Fitr comes right after the holy month of Ramadan.
+Eid Al-Adha takes place after the Hajj pilgrimage.
+There are massive celebrations all over the city at malls, embassies and in the streets.
+Residents get into the spirit by decorating their homes and preparing sumptuous meals for family and friends.
 Many shopkeepers also show their generosity by providing free Eid gifts with each purchase, like chocolates and toys for children.